 Tanya has worked with the local community both through her work in the Arts and Community Sector for the past 25 years.
 Having worked for MOCS since 2010 has equipped Tanya with a unique understanding of the needs of Blue Mountains children and families, as well as the local community sector.
-Tanya is the facilitator of the Parenting Young program, bringing a network of Blue Mountains community services together in a working party to support young parents realise their potential and connect with each other.
-Tanya also works across all MOCS playgroups strengthening family relationships by way of support, information and referral.
+She is the facilitator of the Parenting Young program, bringing a network of Blue Mountains community services together in a working party to support young parents realise their potential and connect with each other.
+She also facilitates a new group called, Young Parents Circle, in Lithgow which sets out to achieve the same outcomes as Parenting Young but in a location with a growing number of young parents.
 Tanya is full of creative ideas and works to meet the following community outcomes for children and carers: increased self-determination, children reaching developmental milestones and increased sense of community belonging.

 Claudia joined MOCS in 2021 to work on MOCS' online presence and in community development.
 Claudia holds a Bachelor of Art Theory and has experience working in communications roles in the contemporary art sector and the community arts and cultural development sector.
 They have also been building skills in community engagement, event coordination and campaigning.
 Their role at MOCS is Community Development Project Officer, which supports them to work on a range of community development pojects that meet the needs and goals of their local community.

 Outside of MOCS, Claudia spends time working as a freelance arts worker.
 They are a board member for Pari in Parramatta, and are developing an independent curatorial practice.